 where P = Pressure of the Gas

 For an accurate study of the thermal properties of matter, a basic parameter has been set, which is defined as Absolute Temperature or Thermodynamic Temperature.

 Newton’s Law of Cooling

-There are some laws which play a pivotal role in developing a basic understanding of different thermal properties of matter, and one such is the Newton’s Law of Cooling.
+There are some laws that play a pivotal role in developing a basic understanding of different thermal properties of matter, and one such is Newton’s Law of Cooling.
 It states that the rate of heat lost by a body is equivalent to or in direct proportion to the difference in temperature between the body and its surrounding areas.
-In a layman’s term, the hotter the body is, the faster it cools down.
+In a layman’s terms, the hotter the body is, the faster it cools down.
 Here is its equation.

 Where T = Temperature of the body